Old English literature: 19th, 20th, and 21st century scholarship

 In the 19th and early 20th centuries the focus was on the Germanic and pagan roots that scholars thought they could detect in Old English literature.
 Because Old English was one of the first vernacular languages to be written down, 19th-century scholars searching for the roots of European "national culture" (see Romantic Nationalism) took special interest in studying what was then commonly referred to as 'Anglo-Saxon literature', and Old English became a regular part of university curriculum.

 After World War II there was increasing interest in the manuscripts themselves, developing new palaeographic approaches from antiquarian approaches.
 Neil Ker, a paleographer, published the groundbreaking Catalogue of Manuscripts Containing Anglo-Saxon in 1957, and by 1980 nearly all Anglo-Saxon manuscript texts were available as facsimiles or editions.

 On account of the work of Bernard F. Huppé, attention to the influence of Augustinian exegesis increased in scholarship.

 J.R.R.
 Tolkien is often credited with creating a movement to look at Old English as a subject of literary theory in his seminal lecture "Beowulf: The Monsters and the Critics" (1936).

-Since the 1970s, along with a focus upon paleography and the physical manuscripts themselves more generally, scholars continue to debate such issues as dating, place of origin, authorship, connections between Old English literary culture and global medieval literatures, and the valences of Old English poetry that may be revealed by contemporary theory: for instance, feminist, queer, critical race, and eco-critical theories.
+In the 1970s, critical theory entered the field, with scholars exploring contemporary theoretical approaches such as queer, critical race, and eco-critical issues, though there continue to be scholars of Old English who deny that modern critical literary theory has any bearing on texts that predate such theorizing.